MUSIC RECORDING TECHNOLOGY & AUDIO DESIGN

 Are you passionate about great live and recorded sound – and do you want to make this your career?
 If so we want to hear from you.

-Audition Requirements:Deadline to turn in materials is February 15 via our on-line audition portal, which will be available in late December.
+Audition Requirements:Deadline to turn in materials is February 11 via our on-line audition portal.

 Audition is via portfolio of compositions - we are looking for a creative spark, an original voice, a passion for music, evidence of the ability to work very hard.
 There is no specific genre, instrumentation or duration.
 Please submit two contrasting works.